Leandrops2022/MovieSuggestionMs/README.md

 you are also able to test the request.

-**Observation:** The real database has been removed from the project as a security measurement and also to comply to nda agreements, if you wish to test the project you can download docker and run the following commands to create a testing database.
+**Observation:** The real database has been removed from the project as a security measurement and also to comply to nda clauses.
+If you wish to test the project you can download docker and run the following commands to create a testing database.

 first of all, you must create a .env file in the root of the project and add the variables: